 In the end, one of our biggest takeaways from Italy was something that we’ve come to know right at home: Food matters.
 Food in Italy takes center stage, and eating in Italy will make you wonder at the standard American diet.
+Read on for more about authentic Italian food and what to expect when you visit.

 Check out these 30 things to know when visiting Italy, too!